Why replace manufactured homes?

 The new manufactured homes in this pilot will meet the standards of the Northwest Energy Efficient Manufactured Home Program (NEEM), delivering the maximum cost-effective efficiency benefit.
 Incentives available to the customer for qualified products are based on the NEEM 1.1 specification; additional incentives are available for homes reaching NEEM 2.0 specification.

 Savings estimates for the manufactured home retirement pilot were established by Energy Trust utilizing NEEA’s Regional Building Stock Assessment, Northwest Energy Works and NEEA’s technical specifications for NEEM credentialed homes, county-level property tax enrollment and Energy Trust data.

-Over a two-year period from 2017 to 2019, Energy Trust intends to retire and replace 20 to 40 manufactured homes.
 Evaluation efforts will examine pre- and post-pilot home characteristics.
 The evaluation efforts will: